Starmer to speak at Downing Street after Trump tariff threats over Greenland

 Mr Trump appeared to take issue with a Danish-led military exercise conducted with allies in Greenland this week, saying the countries had “journeyed to Greenland, for purposes unknown”.

-The UK sent a single military officer for the Arctic endurance exercise, and said in a joint statement with other countries that it was planned and posed “no threat to anyone”.
+The UK sent a single military officer for the Arctic endurance exercise, and said in a joint statement with the seven other affected countries that it was planned and posed “no threat to anyone”.

 They also warned that the US tariff threats “undermine transatlantic relations and risk a dangerous downward spiral” and said they would “stand united and co-ordinated” in their response.